 And this is where Jesus is so different from the Pharisees.

-Consider every time Jesus encountered someone, whether it be the woman caught in the very act of adultery, the 5 times married, racially different Samaritan woman at the well, or the demon-possessed man at the tombs, there was a moment of kindness, of mercy, of noticing, of his full attention, of His treating them differently than anyone else ever had before, before He ever commanded them go and sin no more.
+Consider every time Jesus encountered someone.
+Whether it be the woman caught in the very act of adultery, the 5 times married, racially different Samaritan woman at the well, or the demon-possessed man at the tombs, there was a moment of kindness, of mercy, his full attention, of looking past everything and really seeing, of His treating them differently than anyone else ever had before… before He ever commanded them go and sin no more.

 And it was that difference that left people open-mouthed and stunned.
-It was that difference that touched lives, broke down walls, and made way for the Truth that turned hearts towards Him.
+It was that difference that touched lives, broke down walls, and made way for the Truth.
+That difference that turned hearts towards Him.

-It was this difference that made people want to abandon old lives and take up new ones.
+It was that difference that made people want to abandon old lives and take up new ones.